sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/5000 - concepts/1600 - file-types.md

 ## Notes

-- When extracting from image file formats, Sensible ignore OCR or OCR preprocessor settings you configure in the document type or SenseML configuration.
+- When extracting from image file formats, Sensible ignores OCR or OCR preprocessor settings you configure in the document type or SenseML configuration.
 For more information about OCR, see [OCR level](doc:ocr-level).
 - For DOC and DOCX documents, Sensible converts the document to PDF before processing it to ensure identical processing behavior.
 - For TIFF documents, SenseML methods that attempts to return a rendered page returns an error, including:
      - pixel-based methods, such as Box, Checkbox, Signature, and image coordinates returned by the Document Range method